-Damage to the nerve root, which sits in front of the joint via trauma from the needle or a bleed around the nerve.
-Any of these complications can apply pressure to the nerve which may lead to an increase in arm symptoms.
+For Lumbar Medial Branch Blocks, there is a risk of irritation to your nerve root, which sits in front of the joint, via trauma from the needle or a bleed around the nerve.
+Any of these complications can apply pressure to your nerve root which may lead to an increase in leg symptoms.
 It is very rare for permanent damage to occur to a nerve outside the spinal column and the injection is done under X-Ray guidance, so the Consultant can accurately place the needle.